Driving Without Insurance

 The Offence of Driving Without Insurance

 If you have been stopped by the police and have been charged here is what you need to know.
 Driving without insurance or permitting another to do so are ‘strict liability’ offences which means that simply saying ‘I did not know’ that cover was not in force, or that the policy did not cover that person or that type of use, does not amount to a defence to the charge.
+In other words, the prosecution does NOT need to prove that you knew you were committing an offence!

 These can range from a fixed penalty to a disqualification from driving.
 For those cases which end up in court 6-8 penalty points are usually endorsed together with a fine (there is no limit upon the level of fine although this will depend on the facts of the case and your personal circumstances).
 If the endorsement of penalty points means that you will have a total of 12 or more current points on your Driving Licence this means that you can expect to be disqualified for at least 6 months (unless you can establish that you would suffer from ‘exceptional hardship’ – see the page on ‘penalty points disqualifications’ for more information on this.)

 Can I avoid Conviction?